SkymindIO/skil-clients/README.md

 If you want to fork this repository and make custom changes, you can rebuild them by using the **swagger.yaml** file located in the root of this repository.
 Clients are built using [swagger-codegen](https://github.com/swagger-api/swagger-codegen) and use a langauge-specific configuration file passed in using the `-c` flag.

-For example if you have the `swagger-codegen` command installed on your system, you can build a python client by running this command from the root of this directory:
+For example, if you have the `swagger-codegen` command installed on your system, you can build a Python client by running this command from the root of this directory:

 ```
 swagger-codegen generate -i swagger.yaml -l python -o python -c config/python.json